my-name-is-samael/BeamJoy/README.md

 - [ ] Direct messages
 - [ ] Configurable Hunter respawn stuck delay
-- [ ] Fork with only races features
+- [ ] Fork with only race features
-- [ ] Toggleable automatic random weather presets (maybe with smooth transition, waiting for basegame changes on - temperature and weather)
+- [ ] Toggleable automatic random weather presets (maybe with smooth transitions, waiting for base game changes for temperature and weather)
-- [ ] Synced world objects, and within scenarii (may never be possible)
+- [ ] Synced world objects, including in scenarios (may not be possible)
-- [ ] Looking for a client-side cache system (cookie-like; useful for personal records on races, for instance)
+- [ ] Client-side cache system (cookie-like; useful for personal records in races, for example).

 ## Credits

-Thanks to all BETA-testers who helped me test and debug the features: dvergar, Trina, Baliverne0, Rodjiii, Lotax, Nath_YT, korrigan_91, and countless others.
+Thanks to all BETA testers who helped me test and debug the features: dvergar, Trina, Baliverne0, Rodjiii, Lotax, Nath_YT, korrigan_91, and countless others.

-A huge thanks to prestonelam2003 for his work on [CobaltEssentials](https://github.com/prestonelam2003/CobaltEssentials) which inspired me to create BeamJoy, even though I did'nt copy any line of his code.
+A huge thanks to prestonelam2003 for his work on [CobaltEssentials](https://github.com/prestonelam2003/CobaltEssentials) which inspired me to create BeamJoy, although I didn't copy any lines of his code.

-Another huge thank to StanleyDudek for his work on [CobaltEssentialsInterface](https://github.com/StanleyDudek/CobaltEssentialsInterface) which taught me how to create front-end BeamMP mods, communicate with server and the basic use of imgui.
+Another huge thank to StanleyDudek for his work on [CobaltEssentialsInterface](https://github.com/StanleyDudek/CobaltEssentialsInterface) which taught me how to create front-end BeamMP mods, communicate with the server, and the basic use of imgui.